data-fun/3d-genome-builder/README.md

 # 3D genome builder (3DGB)

-3D genome builder (3GDB) is a complete solution to build genome 3D models from HiC raw data and to integrate omics data on these models for further visual exploration.
+3D genome builder (3DGB) is a workflow to build 3D models of genomes from HiC raw data and to integrate omics data on the produced models for further visual exploration.
-3DGB bundles HiC-Pro ([paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0831-x), [code](https://github.com/nservant/HiC-Pro)), PASTIS ([paper](https://academic.oup.com/bioinformatics/article/30/12/i26/385087), [code](https://github.com/hiclib/pastis)) and custom Python scripts into a unified Snakemake workflow with limited inputs (see *Preparing Required Files*).
-3DGB produces annotated 3D modeles of genome in the PDB format and an HTML report.
+3DGB bundles [HiC-Pro](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0831-x), [PASTIS](https://academic.oup.com/bioinformatics/article/30/12/i26/385087) and custom Python scripts into a unified Snakemake workflow with limited inputs (see *Preparing Required Files*).
+3DGB produces annotated 3D models of genome in PDB and G3D formats.

 ## Download this repository